Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Comparison of ACH payment & invoicing platforms for landlords

-Landlord-Specific Features Yes (Designed for rent, expenses, property accounting) No (General business focus) Limited (General invoicing) Limited (General business accounting)
+Landlord-Specific Features Yes (Designed for rent, expenses, and property accounting) No (General business focus) Limited (General invoicing) Limited (General business accounting)

 Automated Rent Collection Yes (Scheduled, recurring rent payments, auto-late fees) Yes (Recurring billing, subscriptions) Yes (Recurring invoices) Yes (Recurring invoices)

-Cost per ACH Transaction Low/No fees (often free for in-network) Low (capped fees, e.g., $5-$15) Low (1% with $1-$10 cap) Moderate (often flat fee, e.g., $25)
+Cost per ACH Transaction Low/No fees (often free for in-network) Low 0.8% per ACH debit, capped at $5 Low (1% with $1–$10 cap) Moderate 1% per ACH payment

 Integrated Property Accounting Yes (Directly linked to banking, expense tracking, reporting) No (Requires integration) No (Requires integration) Yes (Core accounting software)